-For clarity, this section uses the term 'intermediary' as the entity that acts as a SIP User Agent Server (UAS) on behalf of the user in the network, as opposed to the user's UAS (colloquially, but not necessarily, their phone).
+This section uses the term 'intermediary' to mean the entity that acts as a SIP User Agent Server (UAS) on behalf of the user in the network, as opposed to the user's UAS (usually, but not necessarily, their phone).
 The intermediary could be a back-to-back user agent (B2BUA) or a SIP Proxy.